keithrabb/Bikesharing/README.md

 ## Results - Analysis
 *  Gender - Who uses the bike service?
 *  Time of day - When are the peak hours of usage?
-When are the off peak hours so that maintainence can be performed
+When are the off peak hours so that maintainence can be performed.
+*  Where are the bikes picked up and returned.
+This will matter during the maintainence hours to redistribute the bikes to make sure the potential users have one available at the beginning of a new day.
 *  Age - Recalculation of Birthdate to Age and sorted into bins to show how old the user is.
 This is important if Des Moines has an older age demographic combined with a lower population it could be detrimental to business.
 *
 ## Summary
-As llsted above. age is important
+### High Level Summary
+*  This was a fun project that turned boring numbers into colorful visualizations.
+The who, when, where, how old and how to maintain the fleet are listed in captions to give quick talking points to a the presentation.

+### Suggested Future Analysis
+* As llsted above. age is an important demographic.
+More analysis was created and showed that in NYC, users are fairly young.
+If Des Moines has an older age demographic, this could problematic for higher usage and subscribers.
+* NYC is densely populated, much more than Des Moines and has more people per square mile.
+This would need to be evaluated.

+### Side Note
+* I am of the opinion that what is on a "slide"(story) should only remind the presenter of what he/she should be talking about.
+This visualization tool is perfect for me.